epfl-ada/ada-2021-project-pyca/ADA_text_Yiming.md

 One salient research question in our study is to examine **how the sentiments in the quotes related to a movie influence the box office revenue after the opening period**.
 We perform text analysis and statistical testing methods to show which text features from a speaker's quotes might influence the box-office revenue.

-We perform two analysis, the first one is only interested in the quotes from someone related to the movie (actor, director, etc), while the second uses all the quotes that mention the title of the movie, or a related term.

 ## Introduction

 The motion pictures industry has become a roaring success that reached a all time high 42 billion U.S. dollars in the global box office in 2019[^box-office-revenue-2019].
 In U.S. and Canada, the box office receipt is over 10 billion U.S. dollars in the year of 2015-2019[^us-box-office-revenue-per-year].